-All children in KS1 and KS2 take part in a weekly singing assembly where a variety of genres are explored.
+All children in KS1 and LKS2 take part in a weekly singing assembly where a variety of genres are explored.
 EYFS: Music is taught through the daily practice of learning and performing nursery rhymes, songs and poems which begins during week one of autumn term.
 Throughout EYFS there are opportunities to explore musical instruments in continuous provision such as the music wall in the outside area and the performance stage.
 In EYFS, children are introduced to the djembe.
 They are taught how to hold it and how to hit to make the best sound.
+They are also introduced to the children's glockenspiels and are taught how to bounce their mallet to hit different notes.
 They receive foundational knowledge that is further developed in KS1.